mitesh1612/blog/_posts/2021-03-26-storage-container-with-files.md

 Now the actual solution to our problem (sorry for the long boilerplate).

 We'll create a deployment script, and provide the identity above for it to use.
 Then we will download our data/files using a `wget` command.
 Then we can use any of the methods `az storage blob` CLI commands provide to upload it to the container.
 In my case, I had a directory with about 20 files to put into the container.
 So I zipped them and made a public URL of them to download.
-Then I unzip in the deployment script and use the `upload-batch` command to upload the whole unzipped directory.
+Then I unzip it in the deployment script and use the `upload-batch` command to upload the whole unzipped directory.
 The following template does that.
 Note I am using an inline script here, since the script was small, and I actually wanted to show the script contents (The important part here is the script, rest is just minor details).

 ```json
 {